Konstantinos-Papanagnou/PhoneInformationTracer/README.md

 ```bash
 pip3 install phonenumbers
 ```

+If you want to add it to your path simply run `chmod +x setup.sh` and `sudo ./setup.sh`.

 Everything is set!
 Now you can fire up the script.

 ### Windows
 In order to run this script on windows, download the repository to your computer and make sure you have python3 installed or anaconda.